LawrenceAbuDubai/API-Assignment/read02.md

 # Investigating APIs

-in this page i will be talking about the APIs i used in my app: location , weather and movies API
+in this page i will be talking about the API i used in my app: location

 location API
 A fused location provider is Location API.
 The fused location provider is a Google Play Services location API that intelligently integrates various signals to offer the location data that your app requires.
 It controls the underlying location technologies, such as GPS and Wi-Fi, and provides a simple API for specifying the desired service quality.